 - Cardiff has all the cultural and recreational facilities one would expect of a capital city.
 It is one of the best shopping destinations in the UK and hosts many high profile cultural and sporting events in world-class facilities such as the Wales Millennium Centre and the Principality Stadium.

 - Cardiff has been named the UK's second cheapest student city in the 2018 Natwest Student Living Index.

 - Cardiff has a cosmopolitan nightlife with bars and pubs for all tastes.
 The city also hosts an annual Mardi Gras in September, now one of the biggest festivals of its kind in the UK.

-- Famous for rugby, the Millennium Stadium, the largest covered stadium in Europe, is the also venue for international football fixtures.
-Other sports catered for in the city include squash, ice-skating, golf, swimming and football.
+- Famous for rugby, the Principality Stadium – the largest covered stadium in Europe – is also the venue for international football fixtures.
+Other sports catered for in the city include swimming, squash, ice-skating, golf, cricket and football.

 - The university is located at the heart of the city, with the main campus around 5 minutes' walk from the city centre.

 - Students can take advantage of free nextbike annual memberships, with 30 minutes free per trip.
 Hire stations and bicycles are in close proximity to many university buildings across both campuses.